 Part of the lands bought in the metaverse of "The Sandbox" belong to giants like Binance, Atari, The Walking Dead, Adidas, Bermuda State, HSBC and more.
 Source: The Sandbox.

 With this, metaverses are looking for frictionless interaction in an immersive digital alternative reality, in which we can do almost the same things we do daily, being away from home, but now without moving a centimeter.

 - Going to concerts

 - Opening a bank account

 As we have seen, the possibilities are endless.
-However, we could ask two questions: What is the metaverse’s usefulness?
-And couldn’t we do all of this from today's digital world?
+First, however, we could ask two questions: What is the Metaverse's usefulness?
+And couldn't we do all of this in today's digital world?

-Undoubtedly, these are two valid questions that many of the people who are still studying if this really is the future of the digital world have asked themselves.
+Undoubtedly, these are two valid questions that many people still studying if this is the future of the digital world have asked themselves.

-Certainly each of these activities could be done in real life.
-Like waking up and going to work, getting in line at the bank, meeting a person face to face, playing pool or soccer with your friends or going to your favorite artist's show to watch them play.
+Indeed, each of these activities could be done in real life.
+Like waking up and going to work, getting in line at the bank, meeting a person face to face, playing pool or soccer with your friends, or going to your favorite artist's show to watch them play.

-Nonetheless, and still not reaching the concept of metaverse, our reality has changed dramatically from the Internet massification after the 2000s.
-It became more and more digital, going to Web 2.0, which also received the criticism of those who didn't trust the digital.
+Nonetheless, and still need to reach the concept of Metaverse, our reality has changed dramatically from Internet massification after the 2000s.
+It became increasingly digital, going to Web 2.0, which also received criticism from those who didn't trust the digital.

-- Going to the bank is no longer necessary, we can access it from our computer.
+- Going to the bank is no longer necessary; we can access it from our computers.